Italy looks to 'Super Mario' Draghi to end political crisis - WTMJ

 Draghi, a Massachusetts Institute of Technology-trained economist, had led the Italian central bank from 2005-2011 when he was tapped to lead the ECB, a job he held until 2019.
 Prior to that, he had been a vice chairman and managing director at Goldman Sachs International in London and an executive director at the World Bank.

 Italy’s borrowing costs in respect to the benchmark German bund dropped considerably on Wednesday, signaling markets’ approval of Draghi as Italy faces the enormous task of spending billions in EU recovery funds.
 Italy needs to turn to the markets regularly to keep up with payments on the second-highest debt to gross domestic product ratio in the eurozone.
-Italy historically has one of the lowest rates of capture of funds in the EU.

-The Milan Stock Exchanges benchmar FTSE MIB index rallied 2.7% in early trading.
+Italy has historically been unable to spend all the EU funds at its disposition due to its inefficient bureaucracy.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.